 These parameters will:

-- Force agents to keep the database(s) after the job run completes.
+- Force source agents to keep the hash values after the job run completes.

-- Force agents to load the databases at the start of the next run.
+- Force source agents to load the hash values dataset at the start of the next run.

 If you are currently using the transfer_job_force_owner_to_hash_file